Jeans modeling of axisymmetric galaxies with multiple stellar populations: Scaling of multi-component models

 \subsubsection{The Post-Processing}

 As described in the previous Section, for a given multi-component model of assigned $\trhoi$, $\trhoh$, and with a central BH, the Potential \& Jeans Solver gives the solution $\tsigmij^2$ and $\tDij$ of the scaled form of equations \eqref{eq:JEsij}.
-These solutions are then combined in PP, with the assignment of the mass ratios $\RMj$, so that the solution $\sigmi^2$ and $\Di$ of equations \eqref{eq:JEs} for $\rhoi$ is obtained, according to equations \eqref{eq:pzi_deltai_sum} and \eqref{eq:kin_tilde}, as
+These solutions are then combined in PP, with the assignment of the mass ratios $\RMj$, so that the solution $\sigmi^2$ and $\Di$ of equations \eqref{eq:JEs} for $\rhoi$ is obtained, according to equations \eqref{eq:pzi_deltai_sum} and \eqref{eq:kin_tilde}.
 At this stage, as discussed in Section \ref{sec:satoh}, the PP performs a positivity check of $\tDi$ and $\tDi+\tsigmi^2$: in case of negativity of the last quantity, a new choice of the weights $\RMj$ is made, until positivity is reached.
 If positivity cannot be obtained for acceptable choices of $\RMj$, then the multi-component model is discarded as unphysical.

 Once the mass weights are assigned and the positivity check is passed, the PP requires the parameter $k_i$ for the kinematical decomposition, that gives the scaled azimuthal velocity fields $\vphii$ and $\sigphii$.
 In full generality, we define each decomposition parameter as